On superstatistics and black hole quasinormal modes: Non-extensive entropies with free parameters

 \subsection{Sharma-Mittal entropy}

 The last entropy we consider is the Sharma-Mittal.
 This entropy was proposed to construct a new model for holographic dark energy \cite{jawad}.
-Moreover, it is a generalization of both the Rényi and Tsallis entropy.
-In the gravitational context, this entropy is defined by the relation
+Moreover, it is a generalization of both the R\'enyi and Tsallis entropy.
+In connection to the black hole area entropy law, is defined by the relation